ysukhoverkhov/ysukhoverkhov.github.io/content/publishing-events.md

 We publish any events that make sense for downstream services.
 Published events do not have to be SoT events.
 That's why we could publish events without our persistence level being event-sourced.

-## Obligations of publishers
+## Responsibilities of publishers

-To provide downstream services consistent view on a state, publishers have to fulfill these obligations:
+To provide downstream services consistent view on a state, publishers have to fulfill these responsibilities:

 1. **No deviation from SoT**.
 Published Events must all the time be consistent with SoT state.
 1. **Guarantee of publication**.
 Once entity state is changed - respective event _must_ be eventually published,
 1. **No publication until the new state persisted**.
 Nobody should see events before corresponding state modification is persisted. _If it's not persisted, then it's not happened yet._

-Bonus - what are not obligations of publishers:
+Bonus - what are not responsibilities of publishers:

 1. Providing downstream services historical events - it's up to readers to persist your events and go back in time if they need/want to.
 1. Providing downstream services projections of events aggregation - it's up to readers to build and maintain their projections/read models.